 - Thank you for avoiding any kinds of “revving” of the engine and only driving it as quietly as possible directly off the resort grounds to County Road 23 and onto the properly marked trails in the Paul Bunyan Forest.
 (No recreational riding on-site permitted at all.)
 You can drive as crazy as you think prudent once you get to the proper trails – the labeled ATV trails are the proper outlet for your riding enjoyment (no ‘pop-a-wheelies’ until you get there, thanks – the Hubbard County road graders and our neighbors appreciate your consideration).

-- And finally, a NEW policy: PLEASE, PLEASE, PLEASE do not use your ATV to drive down to the lodge and back from your cabin or campsite.
+- And finally, PLEASE, PLEASE, PLEASE do not use your ATV to drive down to the lodge and back from your cabin or campsite.
 If you cannot use your legs to walk it or carry items, please use your normal car or truck INSTEAD, and NOT your ATV.

 If we hear complaints from other guests that your ATV/motorbike (whether by you or someone you’ve lent it to) has been used for goofing around, causing noise disturbances or safety concerns, we will ask your group to trailer up all ATVs/motored recreational vehicles and park the trailer off-site at the destination of your choice (Akeley City Park, Stompin’ Grounds, etc.) during the rest of your stay (you will not be allowed to bring even your trailer onto resort grounds in future visits.).
 We realize this may cause you an issue of insecurity, not having your equipment nearby, so we encourage you to please be respectful of all other guests in this resort community by adhering to the above guidelines.